Amazon rainforest illegally for sale on Facebook Marketplace

 The revelations provoked an inquiry by Brazil’s Supreme Court.
 Meantime, Facebook said it would allow the sales to continue.

-Developer: Meta/Facebook
+Developer: Facebook

 Country: Brazil